XavierJiezou/DiffCR/README.md

 <p align="center">
-<h1 align="center"><a href="https://ieeexplore.ieee.org/document/10436560">DiffCR: A Fast Conditional Diffusion Framework for Cloud Removal from Optical Satellite Images</a></h1>
+<h1 align="center">DiffCR: A Fast Conditional Diffusion Framework for Cloud Removal from Optical Satellite Images</h1>
 <p align="center">This repository is the official PyTorch implementation of the TGRS 2024 paper DiffCR.
 </p>
 </p>